alonsonina95/React/README.md

 This is just a React application doing some fetching then showing the data from a public API.

+## Available Node

+Use npm start to run the project normally.
+It will run on your http://localhost:3000

 ## Available Scripts

 In the project directory, you can run: